 Firm Conviction in Our Teacher’s Good Qualities

-So what are the good qualities?
-Well, we studied a list of the qualifications of the spiritual teacher.
-These are good qualities of the teacher.
+What are these good qualities?
+They are given in the list of the qualifications for a spiritual teacher.
 Are they an ethical person?
-Have they diminished to a great extent their disturbing emotions?
-Are they genuinely concerned with the welfare of the students and very kind and compassionate?
-The whole long list.
-Examine do they have these qualities or not.
+Have they diminished their disturbing emotions to at least a great extent?
+Are they genuinely concerned with the welfare of the students?
+Are they very kind and compassionate?
+There is a long list.
+We need to examine do they have these qualities or not.

-This gets very delicate, doesn’t it, because these teachers don’t have time for us – they’re very busy, they’re traveling all over the world, they have thousands of so-called students or followers (whether they’re really disciples is something else) – but we trust that they do have the good qualities, and we can be inspired by them.
+This gets very delicate, doesn’t it?
+Many of these teachers don’t have time for us; they’re very busy traveling all over the world.
+They have thousands of so-called students or followers.
+Whether they’re really disciples is something else.
+Still, we trust that they do have the good qualities, and we can be inspired by them.
 We might need a less qualified teacher to actually give us our day-to-day instructions.
-That’s another level.
+That’s another level of teacher.

 Seeing the Teacher as a Buddha